 I usually don’t want politics and comics in the same medium.
 Comics are an escape, and incorporating politics risks the chance of turning your audience off.
-But, that’s not the case with BATMAN: WHITE KNIGHT, as Sean Gordon Murphy has found the perfect middle ground with this title.
+But, that’s not the case with BATMAN: WHITE KNIGHT, as Sean Gordon Murphy (writer and artist) has found the perfect middle ground with this title.

 With each issue we see how he’s molded a story that moves its politics, instead of politics penning the story.